 I do not recommend using pumpkin pie filling since it already contains sugar and spices.

-Since this cake is made with oil instead of butter the only ingredients that need to be adjusted are the eggs.
+Since this cake is made with oil which makes it dairy-free, the only ingredients that need to be adjusted are the eggs.
 I have not tested this cake with any egg substitutes or without any eggs at all.
 If you try this, please share your results in the comments.

 Baking in grams